Action 1 – Phenotypic characterisation

 University of Milan

 Collection of germplasm for the Semen Cryobank The Italian Semen Cryobank of Autochthonous Chicken and Turkey Breeds was implemented and semen collected from the breeds described in Action 1 task 1.4 was stored in liquid nitrogen.
-Semen doses were prepared according to the cryopreservation procedure for chicken semen described in the Cryobank SOP.
+Semen doses were prepared according to the cryopreservation procedure for Gallus gallus and Meleagris Gallopavo semen described in the Cryobank SOPs.
+Semen donors were chosen from reared populations on the basis of quantititative and qualitative characteristics of the semen.
 Due to the small volume of MO chicken and BR turkey ejaculates, semen doses were produced with breed semen pools.
 Overall, 149 doses of MO breed semen and 26 doses of BR breed semen were stored.
+NI breed turkeys did not produce semen, therefore it was not possible to prepare semen doses for the Cryobank.
+Numerousnesses of semen donors and doses are listed in Table 1.8.
+Semen doses are conserved in liquid nitrogen in the Cryobank.

 University of Molise